mohandsakr/my-problem-solving-solutions-on-a2oj.com/README.md

 # my-problem-solving-solutions-on-a2oj.com
 it is the codes and the link for the problem i solved and i solving i will update this frequently with my new solutions .
-Note that : it is not my coding style . the style may be not good that because of the contest and my trying to solve this fast . note also you will find the link of the question in the comments in the code . happy coding and good luck. feel free to conatact me mohandsakr69@gmail.com if you see an error please notify me at mohandsakr69@gmail.com mohand sakr.
+Note that : it is not my coding style . the style may be not good that because of the contest and my trying to solve this fast . note also you will find the link of the question in the comments in the code . happy coding and good luck. feel free to conatact me mohandsakr69@gmail.com if you see an error please notify me at mohandsakr69@gmail.com. and folow me on my blog https://mohandsakr.wordpress.com/ mohand sakr.